Live a quiet life and work with your hands

 I have a need to work through creative challenges on a daily basis.
 Seriously, no sitting idle here.
 When I’m deep into a project in the workshop, I get lost for hours on end.
 So much so, that I too detach from everything else around me, and it is in this realm—this state of mind—where I reconfirm one of my steadfast truths: I am meant to work with my hands.
 I can feel it deep in my bones.

-Author Eric Gorges tells a gripping story about how he walked away from his soul-crushing corporate career after a spiraling crisis of depression and self doubt led him to the brink of death, an experience that changed him forever.
-My takeaway was pretty straight forward: Life is short.
+Author Eric Gorges tells a gripping story about how he walked away from his soul-crushing corporate career after a spiraling crisis of depression and self-doubt led him to the brink of death, an experience that changed him forever.
+My takeaway was pretty straightforward: Life is short.
 Listen to your gut, find your calling, and live it.

 Related post here